DCC-EX/dcc-ex.github.io/docs/turntable-ex/configure.rst

       - EX-RAIL activity
       - Description
     * - 0
-      - Turn_PNormal
+      - Turn
-      - Turn to the desired step position, maintain phase/polarity
+      - Turn to the desired step position
     * - 1
       - Turn_PInvert
       - Turn to the desired step position, invert the phase/polarity